- 6 x 9.

-Stories from fifty historic female lighthouse keepers
+Stories about fifty historic female lighthouse keepers

 Fifty women served the sailing communities on Lakes Huron, Michigan, and Superior, as well as on the Detroit River, for more than 100 years.
-From Catherine Shook, who raised eight children while maintaining the Pointe Aux Barques light at the entrance to Saginaw Bay; to Eliza Truckey, who assumed responsibility for the lighthouse in Marquette while her husband fought for four years in the Civil War; to Elizabeth Whitney, whose combined service on Beaver Island and in Harbor Springs totaled forty-one years—the stories of Michigan's "ladies of the light" are inspiring.
+From Catherine Shook, who raised eight children while maintaining the Pointe Aux Barques light at the entrance to Saginaw Bay; to Eliza Truckey, who assumed responsibility for the lighthouse in Marquette while her husband fought for four years in the Civil War; to Elizabeth Whitney, whose combined service on Beaver Island and in Harbor Springs totaled forty-one years—the stories of Michigan's "ladies of the lights" are inspiring.

 This is no technical tome documenting the minutiae of Michigan's lighthouse specifications.
 Rather, it's a detailed, human portrait of the women who kept those lighthouses running, defying the gender expectations of their time.

 "A great read about some great ladies, Pat Majher's Ladies of the Lights pays long overdue homage to an overlooked part of Great Lakes maritime history in which a select group of stalwart women beat the odds to succeed in a field historically reserved for men."

 —Terry Pepper, Great Lakes Lighthouse Keepers Association

 Cover image: Photographs of Elizabeth Van Riper Williams and the Beaver Island Harbor Lighthouse courtesy of the Beaver Island Historical Society.

 Copyright © 2010, University of Michigan.
 All rights reserved.

 Read: Gift guide to books by Michigan authors | Mlive.com | 12/13/10